lukaszgolabek/katacoda-scenarios/challenge002/step6a.md

-Deploy another Pod using file: `/root/pod-exec.yaml`
+Deploy another Pod using file: `/root/pod-exec.yaml`.
+This Pod will be used for next exercise.